Ekaterina Alexandrova vs. Jelena Ostapenko: Prediction and Match Betting Odds | San Diego Open

 Ekaterina Alexandrova vs. Jelena Ostapenko Trends and Insights

+- Alexandrova is coming off a defeat at the hands of No. 9-ranked Marketa Vondrousova, 2-6, 1-6, in the Round of 32 at the US Open.

-- In her last match on September 5, 2023, Ostapenko came up short 0-6, 2-6 against Coco Gauff in the quarterfinals of the US Open.
+- In her last match on September 5, 2023, Ostapenko was defeated 0-6, 2-6 against Coco Gauff in the quarterfinals of the US Open.

-- In her 56 matches over the past year across all court types, Alexandrova has played an average of 21.2 games.
+- Alexandrova has played 21.2 games per match in her 56 matches over the past year (across all court types).

-- On hard courts, Alexandrova has played 32 matches over the past year, totaling 21.2 games per match while winning 54.8% of games.
+- Alexandrova has played 32 matches on hard courts over the past year, and 21.2 games per match.

-- Through 36 matches on hard courts in the past year, Ostapenko has averaged 23.0 games per match and 9.4 games per set, winning 52.2% of those games.
+- Ostapenko has averaged 23.0 games per match and 9.4 games per set in 36 matches on hard courts in the past year, winning 52.2% of those games.

-- In three matches against each other, Alexandrova has defeated Ostapenko two times.
-Alexandrova claimed their most recent meeting 7-6, 6-0 on September 25, 2022 in the Hana Bank Korea Open finals.
+- In head-to-head matches, Alexandrova has two wins, while Ostapenko has one.
+In their last matchup on September 25, 2022, Alexandrova was victorious 7-6, 6-0.

-- Alexandrova has clinched five sets versus Ostapenko (good for a 62.5% win percentage), compared to Ostapenko's three.
+- In terms of sets, Alexandrova has secured five versus Ostapenko (62.5%), while Ostapenko has claimed three.

-- Alexandrova has the upper hand in 79 total games versus Ostapenko, winning 46 of them.
+- Alexandrova and Ostapenko have competed in 79 total games, and Alexandrova has won more often, securing 46 of them.

-- Alexandrova and Ostapenko have faced off three times, averaging 26.3 games and 2.7 sets per match.
+- In three head-to-head matches, Alexandrova and Ostapenko are averaging 26.3 games and 2.7 sets per match.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.